RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 **COBOL Compiler control**

-The Rocket COBOL compiler can compile many different COBOL dialect variations.
+The Rocket COBOL Compiler can compile many different COBOL dialect variations.
 It can also compile COBOL code that contains EXEC CICS or EXEC SQL statements.
 The Compiler is controlled through a series of "directives" which are passed to the Compiler at build time.
 You can set directives at either a project or component level.

 Often the directives can be set only at the project level, which means that all component files in the project use them.
 Sometimes, you have a component which you need to compile with different directives.
 In this case, you can set the directives at the component level which overrides the project settings.

 For example, most of the programs in your project could be using Enterprise COBOL for z/OS and only a few could use VS COBOL II.
 In this case, you would set directives for Enterprise COBOL for z/OS at the project level, and VS COBOL II at the respective COBOL programs.

 The Bankdemo application already has the required Compiler directives set on the files.
-At build time, the IDE invokes the COBOL compiler to compile the sources and create a number of files.
-These "built" files can vary, but each COBOL program in the Bankdemo application compiles to produce the following three types of file:
+At build time, the IDE invokes the COBOL Compiler to compile the sources and create a number of files.
+These "built" files can vary, but each COBOL program in the Bankdemo application compiles to produce the following three types of files:

 | **File type**               | **Function**                                                             |
 |-----------------------------|--------------------------------------------------------------------------|